GEMakers/gea-sdk/README.md

 ### *application.bind(adapter, callback)*
 This function will use the *adapter* to bind to an address on the bus.
 The *callback* will be called for each instance of the bus that was found.
+Note that the adapters are separate node.js packages, and are not included in the SDK.
+This allows the community to create unique adapters for different communication protocols.
+The supported adapters are [USB](https://github.com/GEMakers/gea-adapter-usb) and [UDP](https://github.com/GEMakers/gea-adapter-udp).

 ``` javascript
 var gea = require("gea-sdk");